Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process: Introduction

 \section{Introduction}

 \tC{}

-Machine learning (ML) is receiving massive attention and funding in research and practice for incredible advances and surpassing human-level cognition in many applications, but it is widely acknowledged that moving from a prototyped machine-learned model to a production system is very challenging.
-For example, Venturebeat reported in 2019 that 87\% of ML projects fail \cite{sr9P} and Gartner claimed in 2020 that 53\% do not make it from prototype to production \cite{GYwY}.
+Machine learning (ML) is receiving massive attention and funding in research and practice; it is achieving incredible advances, surpassing human-level cognition in many applications, but it is widely acknowledged that moving from a prototyped machine-learned model to a production system is very challenging.
+For example, Venturebeat reported in 2019 that 87~percent of ML projects fail \cite{sr9P} and Gartner claimed in 2020 that 53~percent do not make it from prototype to production \cite{GYwY}.
 While traditional software projects are already complex, failure prone, and require a broad range of expertise, the introduction of machine learning raises further challenges, requires additional expertise, and introduces additional collaboration points.

-Technical aspects such as testing ML components \cite{Pd6Q,i8ow}, misuse of ML libraries \cite{gXfW,efZw}, engineering challenges for developing ML components \cite{FdO8,7sej,gC0G,VVrZ,tPQ5,UjZF,NhgE,6ckN}, and automating learning and deployment processes for ML components \cite{Kol9,o88o,I17M,6aXp,5pvj} have received significant attention in research recently.
-However, human factors of collaboration during the development of software products supported by ML components, \emph{ML-enabled systems} for short, have received less attention, including the need to separate and coordinate data science and software engineering work, negotiate and document interfaces and responsibilities, and plan the system's operation and evolution.
+Technical aspects such as testing ML components \cite{Pd6Q,i8ow}, misuse of ML libraries \cite{gXfW,efZw}, engineering challenges for developing ML components \cite{FdO8,7sej,gC0G,VVrZ,tPQ5,UjZF,NhgE,6ckN}, and automating learning and deployment processes for ML components \cite{Kol9,5guS,I17M,6aXp,5pvj}, have received significant attention in research recently.
+However, human factors of collaboration during the development of software products supported by ML components, \emph{ML-enabled systems} for short, have received less attention, including the need to separate and coordinate data science and software engineering work, to negotiate and document interfaces and responsibilities, and to plan the system's operation and evolution.
 Yet, those human collaboration challenges appear to be major hurdles in developing ML-enabled systems.
-In addition, past work has mostly focused on challenges of learning, testing, or serving models, but rarely focuses on the entire system, i.e., the product with many non-ML parts into which the model is embedded as a component, which requires coordinating and integrating work from multiple experts or teams.
+In addition, past work has mostly been model-centric, focused on challenges of learning, testing, or serving models, but rarely focuses on the entire system, i.e., the product with many non-ML parts into which the model is embedded as a component, which requires coordinating and integrating work from multiple experts or teams.